Use this week-by-week checklist to plan your move to a new home.

 - Read the Bill of Lading carefully and sign it, if it is correct.

-- Make sure you have the moving companies contact information with you in your moving folder.
+- Make sure you have the moving company's contact information with you in your moving folder.

 - If you don't have professional cleaners coming in, make sure you clean your home before leaving.

-- Pack a moving day box of things you’ll be moving yourself so you have access to them right away.
+- Pack a moving-day box of things you'll be moving yourself so you have access to them right away.
 Cell phone, light bulbs, tool kit, scissors, flashlight, trash bags, paper towels, toilet paper, aspirin and bed linens.
-Make sure you have extra packing material on hand for things that arise last minute.
+Make sure you have extra packing materials on hand for things that arise last minute.

 - Pack pet food and pet litter.

 - Be sure you have cash on hand for the move.
-Find out if you’ll owe money after the move and find out what form of payment they accept.
+Find out if you'll owe money after the move and find out what form of payment the movers accept.

-- Do the walkthrough with your real estate agent.
-Make sure everything’s where it should be.
-Also ask for appliance manuals and such.
+- On moving day, do the walk-through with your real estate agent.
+Make sure everything's where it should be.
+Also, ask for appliance manuals and such.

 - Empty, clean and defrost your refrigerator/freezer and use baking soda to rid it of any foul odors.

 - Notify the police in your town if your home will be uninhabited for a long period of time.

 - Before you move, mow your lawn one last time, especially if your home will not be unoccupied immediately after your departure.

 - Make sure you know what to do with final trash.